-Kanye West’s Instagram account suspended for racist Trevor Noah attack
+Kanye West’s Instagram account suspended over racial slur attack on Trevor Noah

-The rapper’s account has been locked for 24-hours by the social media platform after he publicly attacked Noah, the writing partner of Kim Kardashian’s boyfriend Pete Davidson.
+The rapper’s account has been locked for 24-hours by the social media platform after he insulted Noah, the writing partner of Kim Kardashian’s boyfriend Pete Davidson.

 Meta, Instagram’s parent company, view West’s posts as a violation of Instagram’s policies on hate speech, harassment and bullying, according to TMZ.